 Jordan coordinates on-campus recruiting, consults with employers’ contacts to develop strategies for effective recruiting, provides marketing and graphic design solutions to staff and employers, and advises students, staff and employers on MIT's career management system.
 Experience includes over 15 years in higher education, mainly in employer relations and recruiting.

-Sue Acton provides career guidance to all PhD students, as well as any student interested in the Biotechnology/Pharma Industries including students in Chemistry, Biology, Bioengineering, Brain and Cognitive sciences, and others.
-Sue has a PhD Pharmaceutical Chemistry from the University of California, San Francisco and a Masters in Higher Education from Harvard.
+Sue Acton provides career guidance to all PhD students, as well as any student interested in the Biotechnology/Pharma Industries.
+She has a PhD Pharmaceutical Chemistry from the University of California, San Francisco and a Masters in Higher Education from Harvard.
 She discovered the HDL receptor while a post-doc at MIT leading to a first-author paper in Science and coverage by the New York Times.
-Sue is the inventor on 32 patents from many years of research in industry in both established companies and startups and brings an employer informed perspective to advising.
+She has spent time in startups, established companies, and higher education.

 Associate Director, Prehealth Advising